samjulien/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 ---
 layout: post
-title: "Building Modern Applications with Django and Vue.js: Part 1"
+title: "Building Modern Applications with Django and Vue.js"
-description: "In this series, you will create, step by step, a full-stack application with Django and Vue.js."
+description: "In this article, you will create, step by step, a full-stack application with Django and Vue.js."
-longdescription: "Throughout this series, you'll be using Django, Django REST framework, and Vue.js to develop an application with a REST API back-end and a Vue.js front-end.
-The API will be consumed by the Vue.js front-end with the help of the Axios client library and JWT authentication will be handled by Auth0."
+longdescription: "Throughout this article, you will use Django, Django REST framework, and Vue.js to develop an application with a REST API back-end and a Vue.js front-end.
+The API will be consumed by the Vue.js front-end with the help of Axios (the HTTP client library) and JWT authentication will be handled by Auth0."
 date: 2018-01-23 17:28
 category: Technical Guide, Python, Django
 author: